about dan kalb

 Dan received a Baccalaureate of Science degree in Conservation of Natural Resources from U.C.
 Berkeley and a Masters of Public Administration from the University of San Francisco.
 He also has ten years experience as a community mediator resolving neighborhood disputes.

 Dan is committed to serving the public with dedication and integrity—something he learned from his father, Marcus.
-Dan's mother Charlotte Levine lived in Oakland until passing away in 2015.
-Dan and his wife Valarie, a State Public Defender, enjoy hiking in our beautiful East Bay Regional Parks in their free time.
+Dan's mother Charlotte Levine lived in Oakland and San Pablo until passing away in 2015.
+Dan and his wife Valarie, a State deputy public defender, enjoy hiking in our beautiful East Bay Regional Parks in their free time.

 decades of leadership in